dr-mod/pico-solar-system/README.md

 ![pico](docs/pico.jpeg)

 ### Hardware
-* Raspberry Pi Pico
+* Raspberry Pi Pico and time source
-* Precision RTC Module (DS3231)
+  * Pico + Precision RTC Module (DS3231)
+  * OR Pico W + available Wi-Fi network
 * Pico Display Pack

 ### Software
 #### MicroPython
-The software is written in MicroPython 1.15 and uses a custom build from Pimoroni which includes drivers for the display.
+The software is written in MicroPython 1.19 and uses a custom build from Pimoroni which includes drivers for the display.
-Download it from the official Pimoroni repository [here](https://github.com/pimoroni/pimoroni-pico/releases/tag/v0.2.1).
+Download it from the official Pimoroni repository [here](https://github.com/pimoroni/pimoroni-pico/releases).

 1. Download the MicroPython UF2.
 2. Push and hold the BOOTSEL button and plug your Pico into the USB port of your computer.
 Release the BOOTSEL button after your Pico is connected.